 It can take several tries to stay quit.

-The concept of trying to quit is meaningless—you either smoke or you don’t.
+The concept of trying to quit is meaningless: either you smoke or you don’t.

 What is important is that you learn from each attempt so that you can plan better for the next.